 and that He appeared to Cephas, then to the twelve.1 Corinthians 15:5(NASB)

-Without the resurrection of the Lord Jesus Christ, the Christian faith would be in vain, for the gospel dictates that Christ died, was buried, and rose again according to the Scripture, and Paul started to name the many eye-witnesses who met with Jesus following His glorious resurrection from the dead.
+Without the Resurrection of the Lord Jesus Christ, the Christian faith would be in vain, for the gospel dictates that Christ died, was buried, and rose again according to the Scriptures, and Paul started to name the many eye-witnesses who met with Jesus following His glorious Resurrection from the dead.

-He reminded them that Jesus had appeared to over 500 brothers at one time, and that many were still alive and living among them, although some had already "fallen asleep".
-Paul included James, Christ's own unbelieving sibling, who was brought face to face with the Truth when His older brother came to him as his resurrected Lord, and no doubt showed him the nail print in His hands and wound in His side, so he would no longer doubt, but believe.
+He reminded them that Jesus had appeared to over 500 brothers at one time and that many were still alive and living among them, although some had already 'fallen asleep'.
+Paul included James, Christ's own unbelieving sibling who was brought face to face with the Truth when His older brother came to him as his resurrected Lord, and no doubt showed him the nail prints in His hands and wound in His side so he would no longer doubt, but believe.

-May we be faithful in our calling and tell forth the good news that Christ died for our sin according to the Scriptures, was buried, and rose again according to Scripture.
+May we be faithful in our calling and tell forth the good news that Christ died for our sin according to the Scriptures, was buried, and rose again according to the Scriptures.